GA-SF-ADI/adi-2-resources/week-10-cs-concepts/49-thursday-binary-search/lessons/search-lesson/readme.md

 	Arrays.sort(data); // Make sure to sort the array first!

-	int lowIndex = 0; // Start at beginning of array int highIndex = data.length; // End at the end of the array int midIndex;
+	int lowIndex = 0; // Start at beginning of array int highIndex = data.length - 1; // End at the end of the array
+	int midIndex;

 	// Keep looping while the lowIndex is less than or equal to highIndex